Robinbux/MetaphorAssignment/README.md

 expert, including their website, location, and social profiles.

-Because of the given time constraint and the fact that I first needed to learn how to use the API well, I decided to make this a command-line application.
-However, the core idea can be extended to a web application quite easily
+Because of the given time constraint and the fact that I first needed to learn how to use the API well, I decided to make this a command-line application or a simple Streamlit frontend.
+However, the core idea can be extended to a web application quite easily.

 ## Idea